-CN phosphatase activity is inhibited when stressors bond to Calcineurin-A (CnA) with immunophilins, which interferes with the nuclear localization of NFAT, a substrate of CN.
-As a result, the formation of functional NFAT/AP-1 complexes that bind at the site of IL-2, IL-4 and other cytokine promoters is reduced, thereby suppressing production of these cytokines.
-Thus TDAR is impaired mainly by the suppression of production of IL-2 and IL-4, which affect the proliferation and differentiation of B-cells to lower TDAR.
+When stressors bind to calcineurin-A (CnA) with immunophilin, CN phosphatase activity is inhibited.
+Immunophilins are composed of a family of highly conserved proteins that have the ability to bind immunosuppressive drugs.
+This interfere with the nuclear localization of NFAT, the substrate for CN.
+As a result, the formation of functional NFAT/ AP-1 complexes that bind at the site of IL-2, IL-4 and other cytokine promoters in each of the T helper cell subsets is reduced, thereby suppressing production of these cytokines.
+Among the affected cytokines TDAR is impaired mainly by the suppression of production of IL-2 and IL-4, which affect the proliferation and differentiation of B-cells to lower TDAR.
 We have identified a number of key events (KEs) along this pathway, and based on these key event relationships (KERs), created an AOP for inhibition of CN activity leading to impaired TDAR.